21 Words of Encouragement Sources: Daily Devotionals for Women

 Choosing a daily devotional is a very personal thing, and getting the right “fit” depends on a number of things: who you are and what you believe, where you are in your journey of faith, how much time you have and how much you’re willing to set aside each day for your devotion period, what you hope to gain or accomplish by doing your devotion (are you seeking words of encouragement, motivation etc.) and much more.

 First before we get too far along in this discussion, let me congratulate you on your decision to do a daily devotional.

 That’s an awesome decision, and I trust it’s one you won’t ever regret.

 Devotional words of encouragement help you to grow (and to grow in) your relationship with God, and that can never be a bad thing.

 But knowing where to start and what tools to use isn’t always so easy, so today I’m going to help you.

-Below I will list twenty-one of the best daily devotionals for women that I know of, and I’ll tell you a little bit about each.
+Below I will list twenty-one of the best sources of daily encouragement for women that I know of, and I’ll tell you a little bit about each.
 And while this list is certainly nowhere near exhaustive or complete, it should be sufficient to get you started.
 So, shall we?